How it works

 <Step title="Monitor via Webhooks">

 Subscribe to webhooks via [POST /ramp/webhook](/api-reference/webhooks/create-webhook) to receive real-time updates.
-See [Webhooks](#webhooks) below for event types and status flows.
+See [Webhooks](/webhooks) for event types, status flows, and scenarios.

 </Step>